Los Angeles schools reopen after threat prompted closure

 Returning high school students found themselves thrown back into the throes of final exams as the semester ended, with police providing a stepped up presence at campuses to reassure those left jittery by the unprecedented shutdown.

-Authorities conducted an extensive search on Tuesday of the Los Angeles Unified School District's more than 1,000 schools, and by late in the day said the buildings were safe and students could return.
+Authorities conducted an extensive search on Tuesday of the Los Angeles Unified School District's more than 1,000 schools, and said that by late in the day the buildings were safe and students could return.
 The investigation to find the sender of the emailed threat continued on Wednesday.

 The email, which authorities said was routed through Germany but likely originated locally, came nearly two weeks after a married couple inspired by Islamic State fatally shot 14 people and wounded 22 others at a county office building 60 miles (100 km) away in San Bernardino.